tomdyson/octorates/README.md

 - The frontend uses Vue.js for reactive updates and Axios for API requests
 - The backend uses FastAPI for efficient API routing and HTTPX for asynchronous HTTP requests
 - The app is containerized using Docker for easy deployment to fly.io
+- The application is automatically deployed to fly.io when changes are pushed to the main branch

 ## License